CONTENT WARNING

 Post Activities

-Think About it: While still enslaved James asked for permission to enlist to serve in the American Revolution.
+Think About it: While still enslaved, James asked for permission to enlist to serve in the American Revolution.
 Why might he have made this choice?
 What potential benefits might have contributed to his choice?

-Social Media Spin: Create a social media post on the anniversary of the date James Lafayette received his emancipation.
+Social Media Spin: Create a social media post for the anniversary of the date James Lafayette received his emancipation.
 Be sure to include relevant information which would help people understand his importance in American history.

 Be a Journalist: Imagine you are interviewing James Lafayette before his death in 1832.
 What questions would you ask?
 Why would you ask those questions?
 Explain.